 Internet shopping has a lot going for it.
 Along with avoiding the crowds, you can also find what you want, when you want and then instantly compare the prices with other businesses.
 With internet shopping becoming part and parcel of our everyday lives it’s crucial that advertisers are clear about any charges that might apply when delivering products to consumers.
-That the ASA receives a fair number of complaints regarding delivery charges highlights the care advertisers need to take.

 Do I need to state delivery charges?

 If you’re stating prices for advertised products, or it would otherwise be misleading to omit it, then yes – you need to state your delivery charges.
 Delivery costs are material information (rule 3.4.4) – that is, information that will affect a consumer’s decision as to whether to purchase the product.
 So, if a product is priced at £169, but there’s an additional charge of £25 for postage which is not made clear, or hidden in lots of terms and conditions, the ASA is likely to consider the ad misleading.

 If delivery charges apply per product and the consumer cannot obtain the product without paying the delivery charges, then the cost should be included in the price of the product (rule 3.18).

 If the consumer can obtain the product another way (i.e. collect it themselves or from a store) then it may be acceptable to make clear that charges apply for delivery and include the cost in a sufficiently prominent footnote – however, the ASA is likely to look unfavourably on retailers that rely on a very limited number of collection points as the reason for placing applicable delivery charges in a footnote.